Back to menu

 The dates and distribution of the bakeries

 More than half of the buildings in Ostia were erected during the reign of Hadrian, shortly after the completion of Trajan's harbour.
 In this period many bakeries must have been built, but of the identified bakeries only one (Mill I,XIII,4) can be assigned to it.
 The other workshops were installed at various points in time from the reign of Antoninus Pius to the Severan period, that is, during the next 100 years.
 Often Hadrianic buildings were altered for the purpose.
 This is a most surprising development.
-For example, the House with the Ovens is situated to the west of the Barracks of the Fire Brigade and most likely served the fire fighters.
+For example, the House of the Ovens is situated to the west of the Barracks of the Fire Brigade and most likely served the fire fighters.
 The Barracks were built under Hadrian, but the bakery was installed later, during the reign of his successor, in Hadrianic shops.
 Apparently the bread for the fire fighters was originally prepared elsewhere in town.

 Equally surprising is the distribution of the bakeries.
 There is a concentration in the centre of town, especially to the east of the Forum.
-Exceptions are the House with the Ovens, the position of which was probably dictated by the Barracks, and Mill I,XIII,4, the only bakery from the early second century.
+Exceptions are the House of the Ovens, the position of which was probably dictated by the Barracks, and Mill I,XIII,4, the only bakery from the early second century.
 Why were so many bakeries - noisy workshops, where slaves and convicted criminals toiled in flour dust - located and tolerated near the representative and monumental centre of town?
 Two bakeries even flank the Decumanus Maximus, a clear disfigurement of Ostia's main street.
 It causes little surprise that this situation was corrected much later, when these two bakeries had been abandoned: a large, decorative apse and a nymphaeum were then installed in rooms along the Decumanus.

 Distribution of bakeries